Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 * ## Code Validation

     * The Astronomy Quiz has been thoroughly tested.
 All the code has been validated via the [W3C HTML Validator](https://validator.w3.org/), the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the [JSHint Validator](https://jshint.com/).
-4 HTML and 2 CSS minor errors were found when tested on [HTML Validation](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) but were fixed immediately and documented below.<br /><br />
+3 HTML errors, 1 HTML warning and 4 CSS warnings were found when tested on [HTML Validation](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) but were fixed immediately and documented below.<br /><br />

 * ### HTML Validation Image